larsonjj/generator-yeogurt/README.md

 |Tasks| Description
 |---------|-------
 |`gulp serve --production`|  starts up a server that loads a production version of the site
-|`gulp serve --open`|  starts up a server and opens it withing your default browser
+|`gulp serve --open`|  starts up a server and opens it within your default browser

 ### `gulp test`
 Runs ESLint and Karma to lint and run JavaScript tests, respectively.